Tourism Partner Resource Guide

 Distribute brochures at Colorado Welcome Centers

 Our ten Colorado Welcome Centers greet more than 900,000 visitors annually.
-Through the Colorado destinations and attractions may submit brochures and other collateral for distribution free of charge to Colorado visitors.
+Colorado destinations and attractions may submit brochures and other collateral for distribution free of charge to Colorado visitors.
 All materials must comply with Colorado Tourism Office guidelines.

 Join the Tourism Industry Association of Colorado and the Colorado Association of Destination Marketing Organizations